What are your chances of making a successful travel insurance claim?

 - Contact your insurer.
 They are required to provide a reason for their rejection in writing.
 Consider this in line with the policy and see if they have a point.
 If you’re not satisfied and still think they’ve made the wrong decision then you should contact their customer service team and explain the situation.

-- Lodge a dispute with the Financial Ombudsman Service.
-If the situation was not resolved you can lodge a dispute with the FOS.
+- Lodge a dispute with the Australian Financial Complaints Authority (AFCA).
+If the situation was not resolved you can lodge a dispute with the AFCA.
 They will then get in touch with the insurer for an explanation, and the insurer has a limited time to respond.

 - Let the FOS handle it.
 If the situation is still unresolved, the FOS will begin reviewing the situation and working out what’s doable.
 They will be in touch with both you and the insurer, and can help work out resolutions that involve negotiation, conciliation or simply reaching a decision and siding with one party or the other.